Application Process Overview

 DO concentrate more on actual experiences rather than speculation about future accomplishments.

-DO focus more on what you can give rather than on what you can get by becoming an optometrist.
+DO focus more on what you can give rather than on what you can get by becoming a physician assistant.

 DO “show” more than “tell.”